 Structured snippets are a great opportunity for your business to add more information to your ad.
 These snippets enable you to add information to your ad about your products, services, brands, and more.
 When you use structured snippets, you can categorize different parts of your business to attract people in your audience.

-Which Types of ad extensions are served automatically?
+Which types of adwords ad extensions are served automatically?

 To see if any automated extensions are enabled on your ads: